apocaliss92/scrypted-advanced-notifier/README.md

 - `Priority`: Priority of the notification, will have effect only for pushover
 - `Custom text`: override text to show on each notification.
 Will override the defaults
 - `Detection classes`: detection classes to trigger the notification
+- `Disable recording in seconds`: if set, when the rule is triggered will enable the NVR recordings for the same amount of seconds, will disable afterwards
 - `Score threshold`: minimum score to trigger a notification
 - `Notifiers`: notifiers to notify
 - `Open sensors`: sensors that must be open to trigger a notification